sahilzalte/Get-Me-A-Chai-Using-Next.js/README.md

-# ☕ Get Me A Chai - Patreon Clone
+# ☕ Get Me A Chai - Patreon Clone Using Next.js

 A full-stack Patreon-inspired platform that allows users to support creators by sending payments.
 Built with **Next.js**, **Tailwind CSS**, **MongoDB**, and **Razorpay** integration for seamless and secure transactions.